biolabsel/AY_2526_practical_sessions/README.md

 # AY_2526_practical_sessions
-Codebase to be used duruing the Laboratory of Wearable Biosignal Processing pratical sessions.
+Codebase to be used during the Laboratory of Wearable Biosignal Processing pratical sessions.